justinross102/386-blog/_posts/2023-11-29-fourth-post.md

 ## Wait Times and Attraction Counts

 This scatter plot allows us to further examine the relationship between a park's number of attractions and average wait time.
-From the data I collected for this analysis, there appears to be an extremely weak negative correlation between these two variables.
+Thus, we can use as we consider the question **Is there a linear relationship between average wait time and number of attractions in a park?** From the data I collected for this analysis, there appears to be an extremely weak negative correlation between these two variables.
 While the correlation is extremely weak, the overall patterns suggest that parks with a higher number of attractions tend to have slightly shorter average wait times.
 However, it's essential to note that correlation does not imply causation, and various other factors could contribute to these observations.

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/plot7.png" alt="" style="width:800px;"/>